 Lift Director- A supervisory person that oversees the work being performed by a crane and the associated rigging crew.
 This person must meet the criteria for both a competent person and a qualified person or be a competent person who is assisted by one or more qualified persons.

-Mobile Crane- a lifting device incorporating a cable suspended latticed boom or hydraulic telescopic boom designed to be moved between operating locations by transport over the road.
+Mobile Crane- A lifting device incorporating a cable suspended latticed boom or hydraulic telescopic boom designed to be moved between operating locations by transport over the road.

-Operational Aid- an accessory that provides information to facilitate operation of a crane or that takes control of particular functions without action of the operator when a limiting condition is sensed.
+Operational Aid- An accessory that provides information to facilitate operation of a crane or that takes control of particular functions without action of the operator when a limiting condition is sensed.
 Examples include but are not limited to: anti-two blocking device, rated capacity indicator, load indicator and wind speed indicator.

-Overhead/bridge ad Gantry Crane- includes cranes on monorails, cantilever gantry, under hung cranes and similar equipment, irrespective of whether it travels on tracks, wheels, or other means.
+Overhead/bridge and Gantry Crane- Includes cranes on monorails, cantilever gantry, under hung cranes and similar equipment, irrespective of whether it travels on tracks, wheels, or other means.

 Rigging- Any material used to attach loads including but not limited to: chain, wire rope, synthetic slings, and miscellaneous hardware.